Sophia School Corporation

 Right from the order’s founding, Jesuits recognized that school-based education made a tremendous contribution to shaping individuals and enhancing social and spiritual values.

 Beginning with a Jesuit College opened in Messina, Sicily, in 1548, 31 schools and universities were established in major European cities over the eight years until the death of Ignatius in 1556, and Jesuit educational institutes spread around the world.
 Their educational methods shape character guided by the “Spiritual Exercises” written by Ignatius based on his own spiritual experiences.
 These focus on “magis,” the concept of gaining deeper human understanding and educating people to live “for others and with others.”
-As of 2021, more than 1.63
+Over 1.7 million students study in the 3,400 and more Jesuit schools and their associate schools, that are grounded in this educational philosophy.

 Educational Institutions Operated by Sophia School Corporation